isomerpages/govtech-corp/_for-citizens/Digital Services/SGFinDex.md

 <summary><strong>Banks</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>With major banks such as Citibank, DBS/POSB, HSBC, Maybank, OCBC,SGXGroup,
+<p>With major banks such as Citibank, DBS/POSB, HSBC, Maybank, OCBC, SGXGroup,
-Standard Chartered and UOB forming a part of the SGFinDex ecosystem, you can easily check your personal cash flow statements.</p>
+Standard Chartered, and UOB forming a part of the SGFinDex ecosystem, you can easily check your personal cash flow statements.</p>
-<p></p>
 <p>This way, you'll know if you need to contribute more to your rainy day
 fund or set aside more for your retirement fund.</p>
 </div>